coq/coq/doc/sphinx/language/extensions/match.rst

 result from an undetected misspelled constant constructor.
 By default, a warning is issued in such situations.

-.. warn:: Unused variable @ident catches more than one case.
+.. warn:: Unused variable @ident might be a misspelled constructor.
+Use _ or _@ident to silence this warning.

-   This indicates that an unused pattern variable :token:`ident` occurs in a pattern-matching clause used to complete at least two cases of the pattern-matching problem.
+   This indicates that an unused pattern variable :token:`ident` occurs in a pattern-matching clause.

    The warning can be deactivated by using a variable name starting with ``_`` or by setting ``Set Warnings